great-expectations/great_expectations/docs/reference/usage_statistics.rst

 We use CDN fetch rates to get a sense of total community usage of Great Expectations.
 Specifically, we host images and style sheets on a public CDN and count the number of unique IPs from which resources are fetched.

-In addition, we also collect usage statistics when certain Great Expectations methods are called.
-These methods are decorated with `@usage_statistics_enabled_method` and when called, will emit usage statistics messages with the following schema:
+In addition, Great Expectations performs simple event tracking by emitting usage statistics messages when certain Great Expectations methods are called.\
+We do not track credentials, the contents of Expectations or Validation results, or names.
+These methods are decorated with `@usage_statistics_enabled_method` and when called, will emit messages with the following schema:

 .. code-block:: python